Important Context: ACT Science and Self-Reporting

 Among the many expenses that add up in the college admission process are application fees, test registration fees, and official score report fees.
 Many students are eligible to have these fees waived, but other students who don’t qualify for waivers may still find the costs to be a burden.
 A typical scenario might involve a student taking both the SAT and ACT once or twice, applying to 8–10 colleges, and spending a few hundred dollars simply to have official score reports sent to each college.

-Our goal is to see this list grow and make it as comprehensive as possible.
-Please add a comment and provide the policy page link if you come across a school not listed.
-Note that only colleges that have written policies on their websites or in application materials are included here.
+Additionally, we have listed schools outside our 400+ which we’ve learned allow self-report.
+Our goal is to see that list grow.
+Please add a comment and provide the policy page link if you come across a new school.
+Only colleges that have written policies on their websites or in application materials are included here.

 Please note: All colleges require official test scores upon enrollment; these are application policies only.
 Some schools may have different requirements to be eligible for merit-based scholarships.
 Students should check directly with each college to confirm they have the most recent and accurate policy information.